 EU Structural Funding Reform

-On 20 December 2013 the regulations for the EU Cohesion Policy 2010-2020 came into force.
-The European Council and the European Parliament negotiated six regulations based on the proposals made by the European Commission:
+The revelant Regulations for the European cohesion policy in 2014-2020 entered into force on 20 December 2013.
+The European Council and the European Parliament negotiated six Regulations based on the proposals made by the European Commission:

-The European Structural and Investment Funds ERDF, the Cohesion Fund, ESF, EAFRD, and EMFF are combined in future in one common strategic framework.
-They are also geared more rigorously to strengthening competitiveness and employment.
-In future, economically stronger regions must use 80% and transitional regions must use 60% of ERDF funds for research and innovation, SMEs, and energy efficiency/renewable energy.
-One of Germany’s central demands in this context is the striking of a balance between concentrating strictly on the objectives of the Europe 2020 Strategy (i.e. supporting competitiveness and growth) and allowing for sufficient flexibility for custom-tailored regional funding strategies.
-Germany also advocates a more efficient distribution of the funds and a more result-oriented approach to European funding.
+The European Structural and Investment Funds ERDF, the Cohesion Fund, ESF, EAFRD, and EMFF have been combined in one Common Strategic Framework and been geared more rigorously to strengthening competitiveness and employment.
+More developed regions must use 80% and transition regions must use 60% of ERDF funding for research and innovation, SMEs, and energy efficiency/renewable energy.
+One of Germany’s central demands in this context has been the striking of a balance between concentrating strictly on the objectives of the Europe 2020 Strategy (i.e. supporting competitiveness and growth) and allowing for sufficient flexibility for tailored regional funding strategies.
+In addition, Germany has successfully advocated a more efficient and results-oriented distribution of the funding.